alexbujenita/flix-node-back/README.md

 ### Random

 Accepts a GET request, and returns a random list of films.
-If it enters an infinite loop there is a fail safe mechanism to break out of it and return a 501 status code.
+If it enters an infinite loop there is a fail safe mechanism to break out of it and return the list.

 ### Search